Meid-KH/gladstone/README.md

-This is a static Next JS website for a [law firm](https://www.gladstone-search.com)
+This is a static Next JS website for a [law firm](https://www.gladstone-search.com) based in france

 ## Tech-stack
 - Next JS